isabelc/EDD-Related-Downloads/readme.txt

 1. Settings at Downloads -> Settings -> Extensions tab

 == Changelog ==

+= 1.6.1 =
+* New - A new filter, edd_related_downloads_image_size, lets you modify the image size retrieved for the featured image.
+Thanks to eliorivero.
+* New - Checks if the image URL has the correct scheme in SSL environments.
+Thanks to eliorivero.

 = 1.6 =
 * Maintenance - updated widget args to work with the WordPress 4.0 live widget customizer.